 “Robin,” I paused, waiting for the man to write it down, but he did nothing but stand and stare at me, pen poised.

 “Webster,” I said.
-“Rob…in, Web..ster.”
+“Rob…in, Web...ster.”

 The man in the suit made to write it down but seemed to have no idea how to spell the foreign name.
 He scribbled something, turned back to the elder officer, and nodded.
 The officer faced me and barked out his instructions.